 Some way or another you have stumbled your way here- whether it be through Instagram, Facebook, or simply falling into the dark pit of scrolling, you made it!
 Letters From a Gypsy Girl started as an idea (musings in a notebook) and suddenly sprang into a full fledged blog.
-Here you’ll find: (what started it all) the Letters, City Guides, Recipes, Book Reviews, and other bits and bobs about Mental Health and Body Positivity.
+Here you’ll find: (what started it all) the Letters, City Guides, Recipes, ramblings about books, and other bits and bobs about Mental Health and Body Positivity.
 I wanted this to be a place of honesty, positivity, and hopefully in that mix, you’ll find yourself laughing.

 Who is the Gypsy Girl?

 Well, hey, that’s me!
 I’m a twenty-some-odd-year-old girl with a passion for writing, traveling, and living life to it’s fullest potential.
 I feel strongly about making sure you get your daily dose of pasta or rice, I drink an obnoxious (unhealthy?) amount of coffee, and I believe that there is nothing that a binge-watch of Gilmore Girls and a long bath can’t fix.
-My favorite feeling in the world is the excitement that comes the instant I make it through airport security in a new country (a close second is the feeling I get when I see the waiter coming towards me with my pizza).
+My favorite feeling in the world is the excitement that comes the instant I make it through airport security in a new country (a close second is the feeling I get when I see the waiter coming towards me with my food).
 I could spend an entire year in the city of London and never tire of the adventures there.
 I also have a pretty cute dog.

 In 2014, I decided that I wouldn’t wait until I graduated university to travel, but that I’d travel the moment I could afford it/had the vacation days/got settled into my routine of school/work.
 It happened to take two years for me to come to that point, but I did it: I left the country for the first time on my first solo trip.
 In roughly a month I traveled through India and England; after that, I was hooked.
 Hooked on travel, hooked on adventure, hooked on experiencing cultures and history.